arnaudbenard/SlideChat_webapp/README.md

 # Building it

 Fill the API keys, create box folders and put files in it, share them on Box and fill the ids in the box_helper.rb (in get_folder_data).
+The app is built with MongoDB (mongoid) and Rails.
+You should have mongodb installed on your computer.
 You're now ready to have fun !

 # Contributors